ashishrajsrivastava/MyDevOps/README.md

 # How to use the DSC Configuration hosted here.

-Each file have powershell dsc configuration like below:

 You May follow the documentation [Here](http://mydevops.readthedocs.io/en/latest/)

+Each file under docs have powershell dsc configuration like below:

 ```PowerShell
 Configuration Configure-SomeDSC